Crusader states: Government and institutions

 Modern historiography has focused on the kingdom of Jerusalem.
 Possibly this is related to it being the objective of the First Crusade, as well as the perception of the city being the centre and chief city of medieval Christendom.
 However, research into the kingdom does not provide a comprehensive common template for the development of the other Latin settlements.
 Jerusalem's royal administration was based in the city until it was lost, and then in Acre.
-It featured the typical household officers of most Western rulers: a cleric-led chancery, constable, marshal, chamberlain, chancellor, seneschal and butler.
+It featured the typical household officers of most European rulers: a cleric-led chancery, constable, marshal, chamberlain, chancellor, seneschal and butler.
 Royal territory was directly administered by Viscounts.
 All tangible evidence of the written law was lost in 1187 when the Franks lost the city of Jerusalem to the Muslims.
 The courts of the princes of Antioch were similar and created the Italo-Norman laws that were also later adopted by Cilician Armenia, known as the Assizes of Antioch.
 These have survived in 13th-century Armenian translations.
 Relationships among Antioch's various Frankish, Syrian, Greek, Jewish, Armenian, and Muslim inhabitants were generally good.
 The brief existence of the uniquely-landlocked Edessa means it is the least studied, but its history is traceable to Armenian and Syriac chronicles in addition to Latin sources.
 Like Jerusalem the political institutions appear to have reflected the northern French roots of the founders, although the membership of city councils included indigenous Christians.
 The population was diverse, including Armenian Orthodox, Greeks known as Melkites, Syrian Orthodox known as Jacobites, and Muslims.
 In Tripoli, the fourth Frankish state, Raymond of Saint-Gilles and his successors ruled directly over several towns, granting the rest as fiefs to lords originating in Languedoc and Provence, and Gibelet was given to the Genoese in return for naval support.
 In the 12th century this system provided a total of 300 knights, a much smaller army than Antioch or Jerusalem.
-Architectural and artistic activity in Lebanese churches provide evidence that the indigenous populations prospered under Frankish rule, in part due to its remoteness from the worst impacts of Saladin’s conquests in 1187–1188.
+Architectural and artistic activity in Lebanese churches provide evidence that the indigenous populations prospered under Frankish rule, in part due to its remoteness from the worst impacts of Saladin's conquests in 1187–1188.
 These were Arabic-speaking Melkites, Monophysites, Nestorians, Syrians, and large numbers of Syriac-speaking Maronites with their own clerical hierarchies.
 The Greek Orthodox Church was restricted, as in Jerusalem.
-There were similar self-governing Muslim communities of Druze and Alawites, including Isma’ili, in the frontier areas to the north.
+There were similar self-governing Muslim communities of Druze and Alawites, including Isma'ili, in the frontier areas to the north.
 The multi-ethnic structure may well have been more pronounced in Tripoli and in the 12th century there may have been a southern French culture, although this characteristic faded over time.